 Most of No. C-1’s work over the years consisted of hauling rails, ties, asphalt, sand, and ballast needed to maintain a streetcar system.
 At times, it carried weed spray gear to poison unwanted plants along streetcar rights-of-way.
 The late Ted Wurm remembered that the car was even used a few times to carry tree trimmings from Golden Gate Park to downtown merchants to use as holiday decorations.

 As the years went by, work cars like No. C-1 gave way to service trucks for most jobs.
 After it acquired its private rival, Market Street Railway Co.
 (MSRy) in 1944, Muni scrapped its other work equipment, converted single-truck passenger cars, in favor of equivalents from MSRy.
-(Two of these ex-MSRy cars, line car No. 0304 and rail grinder No. 0109, still belong to Muni.
-A third was restored by Muni in 1956 to its 1895 appearance as Car No. 578.)
+(On of these ex-MSRy cars, line car No. 0304, still belongs to Muni.
+Another was restored by Muni in 1956 to its 1895 appearance as Car No. 578.)

 Car No. C-1 soldiered on for Muni, rarely used, until 1975.
 Then, space constraints led Muni to loan it to the Western Railway Museum in Solano County.
 However, in early 1992, Muni needed a test car with the same wheelbase as the new Breda LRVs on order.
 They wanted to ensure that the new cars, as designed, would clear all the tight spots on the system.
 So they recalled No. C-1 and fit it with a framework that matched the body dimensions of the Breda cars.
 Then, with contributions from Breda and help from Muni, Market Street Railway volunteers restored the car, by now considerably altered, to its original appearance, as a gift to Muni for its 80th birthday.
 New drop sides were fabricated to replace long-gone originals, stripping and varnishing the oak sash and door, and creation of a fresh gold-leaf “MR” logo, a handsome insignia that Muni surprisingly applied only to this car.